Skip to footer content

 Console.WriteLine("Generating PDF report...");

-// Additional code specific to PDF generation using IronPDF
+// Additional code for PDF generation with IronPDF

 }